spinfo/stringsnstructures/README.md

 ## Web Server

 A basic web server is available as well.
-It is meant to work with the [Benchly Workbench Coordinator](https://github.com/spinfo/benchly) but can be used on it's own.
+It is meant to work with the [Benchly Workbench Coordinator](https://github.com/spinfo/benchly) but can be used as an API for other uses as well.

 A standalone jar of the server can be built with: